PythonOT/POT/docs/source/quickstart.rst

 OT for mapping estimation
 """""""""""""""""""""""""

 A very interesting aspect of OT problem is the OT mapping in itself.
 When compting optimal transport between discrete distributions one output is the OT matrix that will provide you with correspondences between the samples in each distributions.

-This correspondence is estimated with respect to the OT criterion and is found in a non-supervised way, which makes it very interesting on problems such as transfer learning of domain adaptation where the OT matrix can be used to transfer knowledge across datasets.
+This correspondence is estimated with respect to the OT criterion and is found in a non-supervised way, which makes it very interesting on problems of transfer between datasets.
+It has been used  to perform `color transfer between images <https://arxiv.org/pdf/1307.5551.pdf>`_ or in the context of
+`domain adaptation <https://arxiv.org/pdf/1507.00504.pdf>`_.
+More recent applications include the use of extension of OT (Gromov-Wasserstein) to find correspondences between languages in `word embeddings <https://arxiv.org/pdf/1809.00013.pdf>`_.

 When to use POT
 ^^^^^^^^^^^^^^^

+The main objective of POT is to provide OT solvers for the quick developing area of OT with machine learning application.
+To this end we implement a number rof solvers that have been proposed in research papers in order to promote both reproducible research and novel developments.

+One very important aspect of POT is  its ability to be easily extended.
+For instance we provide  a very generic OT solver :any:`ot.optim.cg` that can solve OT problems with any smooth/continuous regularization term making it particularly practical for research purpose.
+Note that this generic solver has been used to solve both gLaplacian regularization OT and Gromov Wasserstein.

+Finally POT is originally designed to solve OT problems with Numpy interface and is not yet compatible with Pytorch API.
+We are currently working on a torch submodule that will provide OT solvers and losses for the most common deep learning configurations but it is not yet ready for release.

+When not to use POT
+"""""""""""""""""""

+While POT has to the best of our knowledge one of the most efficient exact OT solvers, it has not been designed to handle large scale OT problems.
+For instance the memory cost for an OT porblem is always